awsdocs/aws-codedeploy-user-guide/doc_source/getting-started-create-service-role.md

 1. On your development machine, create a text file named, for example, `CodeDeployDemo-Trust.json`\.
 This file is used to allow CodeDeploy to work on your behalf\.

    Do one of the following:
-   + To grant access to all supported regions, save the following content in the file:
+   + To grant access to all supported AWS Regions, save the following content in the file:

      ```
      {